Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map

 • The template opens for editing.

-• Place the cursor at the top of the template.
+• Place the cursor at the top of the template's main editing screen (i.e., the body text area).

-• If you wish to force the template to use a particular ("explicit") page defintion for page 1 (which is required for merging multi-page documents), you can click Format, Page, Page Setup and select the appropriate definition for the first page.
+☼ If you wish to force the template to use a particular ("explicit") page defintion for page 1 (which is required for merging multi-page documents), you can click File, Page Setup (or Format, Page, Page Setup) and select the appropriate definition for the first page.
 There is no harm in using an explicit page definition for page 1 in normal documents as well as in merge forms.

-• Click on Format, Page, Delay Codes.
+- Click on Format, Page, Delay Codes.
 Accept the number of pages to skip (i.e., delay) as "1," then click OK.
 A new window entitled "Define Delay Codes" opens.
-[For more information on using delay codes, see WordPerfect's online Help (F1 key).]
+[For more information on using delay codes, see the page here or see WordPerfect's online Help (F1 key).]

-• Click the Page Size button on the property bar (or click Format, Page, Page Setup).
+- Click the Page Size button on the property bar (or click File, Page Setup or Format, Page, Page Setup).
 Choose the new second page definition that you created in Step 1 above.
 Click on Apply, then OK.

 • Click File, Close and answer "Yes" to "Save changes...?" to close the template and return to normal editing.

-• Note for users of WP10-WPX3: To set all margins back to 1.0" in the Define Delay Codes window, set at least one margin to some other value, then change the margins back to 1.0".
+¤ For users of WordPerfect 10 and later versions: To set all margins back to 1.0" in the Define Delay Codes window, set at least one margin to some other value, then change the margins back to 1.0".
 This is a workaround for a small bug in these versions.

-• Tip: You can hide the [Delay] code inside the template's initial style.
-This prevents it from being "pushed down" by a user if the cursor is above the [Delay] code in the document -- something that is easy to do if Reveal Codes is not used.
+¤ You can hide the [Delay] code inside the template's initial style.
+This prevents it from being "pushed down" by a user if the cursor is above the [Delay] code in the document — something that is easy to do if Reveal Codes is not used.
 See Footnote 1 below.

-To record a macro to place the "second page" definition code in the current document, open any sample document to work in temporarily.
-(You may want to decide if secondary pages will have different formatting, margin settings, etc., and jot down the types of formatting to apply to them.)
+• To record a macro to place the "second page" definition code in the current document, open any sample document to work in temporarily.

 • Click on Tools, Macro, Record.
 Give the new macro a name (e.g., "Second Pages") and click Record.